 OTHER HELPFUL APPS AND GUIDES:

-i swear they keep making this city easier and easier to live in. we now have google express, amazon’s prime now app for manhattan, which delivers anything on amazon prime to your doorstep (or hotel doorstep?) within an hour, as well as amazon fresh and other delivery services for much of manhattan. i mentioned this app above as well, but the wun wun app is also great for other items you might need in addition to food.
+i swear they keep making this city easier and easier to live in. we now have foodkick, fresh direct, google express, amazon’s prime now app for manhattan, which delivers anything on amazon prime to your doorstep (or hotel doorstep?) within an hour (or more, depending on service and item and time windows.)

 there is so much to do and see in this incredible city, and it’s ever changing from week to week. of course this list is just brushing the surface in terms of all you can get out of new york city, and i’ve only focused on just manhattan here, so i’m surely forgetting something, but hopefully it is helpful to some of you!